phyro/etc-history/chapters/birth.md

 using the term **Code is Law** to describe that the contract (in this case code) will get executed in the exact way it was written, regardless of possible inconveniences or even flaws in it.

-After successfully raising 18 millions from the ICO (72 million of Ether was premined), Ethereum gets its first implementation of the blockchain and
+After successfully raising 18 million from the ICO (72 million of Ether was premined), Ethereum gets its first implementation of the blockchain and
 [gets launched successfully](https://blog.ethereum.org/2015/07/30/ethereum-launches/).